NHS Dental Charges

 A course of treatment is completed when the treatment listed in your treatment plan has been provided in full.

 Most dentists provide both NHS and private dental treatment.
-Make sure you understand whether you are paying for NHS or private treatment, or a mixture of the two, before treatment begins.
+Make sure you understand whether you are paying for NHS or private treatment before treatment begins.

 Treatments free of charge